Guide

 Resource Downloads are controlled public copies of private source files.

-Use Resource Downloads when visitors should be able to download a document, data file, audio file, video file, catalog sample, portfolio sample, or resource package.
+Use Resource Downloads when visitors should be able to download a document, data file, audio file, video file, catalog sample, portfolio packet, local archive packet, or help resource.

 The workflow is: